Key points

 Vitamin D deficiency is implicated in a range of autoimmune disorders and there is a suggestion that it may benefit hair follicular status and be of benefit to alopecia.

 In a cross-sectional study of 86 patients, vitamin D levels (serum 25‐hydroxyvitamin D [25(OH)D]) in patients with alopecia were significantly lower than those of the patients with vitiligo and healthy controls.
 The prevalence of vitamin D deficiency was also significantly higher in patients with alopecia (91%) compared with healthy controls (33%).
-There was also a significant inverse correlation between disease severity and vitamin D levels in patients (r = −0·409; <0·001).8 In a study on children with alopecia, while there wasn’t a significant difference in mean vitamin D levels between patients and controls, there was an association shown between the severity of alopecia and vitamin D status.9
+There was also a significant inverse correlation between disease severity and vitamin D levels in patients (r = −0·409; P <0·001).8 In a study on children with alopecia, while there wasn’t a significant difference in mean vitamin D levels between patients and controls, there was an association shown between the severity of alopecia and vitamin D status.9

 Another case-control study has reported similar findings with alopecia patients having an average vitamin D level around ½ that of controls.
 In this study, there was also a significant difference in the inflammatory marker c-reactive protein, which was approximately 2.75 times higher in the alopecia group.10 A similar study showed that disease severity was related to these markers.11